Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Filter Weight Distributions

-Based on the above observation and the theoretical analysis, we argue it is difficult to contain two groups of weights with different distributions in a static network.
+Based on the above observation and the theoretical analysis, we argue that it is difficult to contain two groups of weights with different distributions in a static network, and the weights’ difference is the necessary condition for a better trade-off.
 Inspired by dynamic networks, we consider to replace static networks with dynamic networks.
-A sample-wise dynamic network model can change the model weight according to the input samples, which provides the potentiality to solve the trade-off between the accuracy and robustness.
+A sample-wise dynamic network model can change the model weight according to the input samples, which provides the potential to solve the trade-off between accuracy and robustness.